skienzmatishun/deal-with-the-devil/src/content/who-cares.md

 title: 'Who Cares?'
 image: img/introduction.png
 author: [Ripp]
-date: 2023-01-23T10:00:00.000Z
+date: 2023-01-20T10:00:00.000Z
 tags:
-excerpt: The Alabama Attorney General, Steve Marshall and Governor Ivy are putting politics before human rights.
-Wrongful convictions are popping up all over the United States.
-Alabama, unfortunately but not surprisingly, has a renowned reputation for wrongful convictions.
+excerpt: The Alabama Attorney General, Steve Marshall, and Governor Ivy's priorities have been questioned, as they seem to prioritize politics over human rights.
+Wrongful convictions are on the rise across the United States, and Alabama has gained a notorious reputation in this regard.
 ---
 The Alabama Attorney General, Steve Marshall and Governor Ivy are putting politics before human rights.
 Wrongful convictions are popping up all over the United States.
 Alabama, unfortunately but not surprisingly, has a renowned reputation for wrongful convictions.